Selected Journal Publications

 A Separation Analysis of the Idiosyncratic Volatility-Return Relation (with George Jiang, Gady Jacoby and Lei Lu).

-We employ a two-step estimation method to separate the upside and downside idiosyncratic volatility and examine its relation with future stock returns.
+Abstract: We employ a two-step estimation method to separate the upside and downside idiosyncratic volatility and examine its relation with future stock returns.
 We find that idiosyncratic volatility is negatively related to stock returns when the market is up and when it is down.
 The upside idiosyncratic volatility is not related to stock returns.
 Our results also suggest that the relation between downside idiosyncratic volatility and future stock returns is negative and significant.
 It is the downside idiosyncratic volatility that drives the inverse relation between total idiosyncratic volatility and stock returns.
 The results are consistent with the literature that investor overreact to bad news and underreact to good news.
-Download the Paper.

 Journal Reviewer